DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 Nero d’ Avola

-Nero d’Avola not only is vinified on its own, but is also often blended with other grapes, Sicilian native and not, often with Syrah, can produce great wines when keeping the yield low.
-Nero d'Avola wines are suited for wood ageing.
+The Nero d’Avola grape not only is vinified on its own, but it is also often blended with other grapes, Sicilian native and not, often with the Syrah grape that has found in Sicily an ideal home, and produces great wines suitable for wood ageing when keeping a low yield.

-Nero d’Avola grapes grown in and around the town of Marsala can and are used in the production of the Marsala Rubino, a fortified wine.
+Nero d’Avola grapes grown in and around the town of Marsala can and are used in the production of the Marsala Rubino fortified wine.

 Producers growing the grape

-Now that you know more about the Nero d’ Avola, taste the wines we stock
+Now that you know more about the Nero d’ Avola, these are the wines we stock